You are here

-If these intrusive thoughts become an ongoing problem and start interfering with life, it might be a form of Anxiety Disorder called Obsessive Compulsive Disorder (OCD).
+If these intrusive thoughts become an ongoing problem and start interfering with life, it might be a type of anxiety disorder called obsessive compulsive disorder (OCD).
 The obsessive thoughts people with OCD experience are often disturbing or frightening, and can cause a great deal of anxiety.
-Many people with OCD feel like they must accompany these thoughts with a compulsive action or ritual, to make the thought go away.
+Many people with OCD feel like they must follow these thoughts with a compulsive action or ritual, to make the discomfort or distress go away.

 Obsessions: Unwanted and intrusive thoughts, images, or urges that are persistent and cause a great deal of anxiety or distress.
 These obsessions are often not rooted in fact, or the fear is out of proportion to the threat.

 Compulsions: Repetitive behaviours (e.g. washing, checking, ordering, etc.) or mental acts (e.g. praying, counting, repeating phrases, etc.) that are carried out to reduce the anxiety caused by the obsessions.